rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ...
 ```

-Now we have a variable `repo` which represents each iteration.
-We can use this to fill in some of the dummy content on our cards.
+Now we have a variable `repo` which represents the current repo in our loop.
+We can use this to replace some of the dummy content on our cards.

 Here's an example of the data included in one of the returned repos: